-The parties will be allowed to object to the designated Hearing Officer on the basis of bias or conflict of interest.
-All objections must be made in writing and delivered to the Title IX Coordinator or designee within 24-hours of receiving notification of the name of the Hearing Officer.
+The parties will be allowed to object to the designated Hearing Officer based on bias or conflict of interest.
+All objections must be made in writing and delivered to the Title IX Coordinator or designee within two days of receiving notification of the name of the Hearing Officer.
 The Complainant or Respondent should explain the basis for their objections with particularity.
 The party objecting to the designation of the Hearing Officer bears the burden of demonstrating why the Hearing Officer should not preside over their matter.
-The Title IX Coordinator or designee will respond to the objection in writing within 48 hours with a decision, and if the objecting party prevails, include the name of the new person assigned to replace the removed Hearing Officer.
+The Title IX Coordinator or designee will respond to the objection in writing within two days with a decision, and if the objecting party prevails, include the name of the new person assigned to replace the removed Hearing Officer.

-C. Pre-Hearing Meeting
+Pre-Hearing Meeting

-Upon receiving their designation by the Title IX Coordinator or Designee, the Hearing Officer will review the investigative report and individually invite the Complainant and Respondent and their advisors to a pre-hearing meeting, which may be conducted telephonically or via videoconferencing.
-The hearing officer will provide the date and time of each pre-hearing meeting to the parties and their advisors not less than three calendar days before that meeting.
+Upon receiving their designation by the Title IX Coordinator or designee, the Hearing Officer will review the investigative report and individually invite the Complainant and Respondent and their advisors to a pre-hearing meeting, which may be conducted in person, by telephone, or via videoconferencing.
+The hearing officer will provide the date and time of each pre-hearing meeting to the parties and their advisors not less than three days before that meeting.

 On or before the hearing meeting date, each party and their advisors shall submit proposed witness lists and items of evidence.
-The hearing officer shall not share either party's submission with the other party or their advisor.
 Any individuals included on the witness list or items of evidence listed must have been interviewed by the investigator or in the investigative report for it to be considered at the hearing.
 The Hearing Officer reserves the right to determine the appropriateness and relevance of the questions.

-At the Pre-Hearing Meeting, the Hearing Officer shall review the hearing process, the rules of decorum governing the conduct of advisors, parties, and witnesses, and to answer any questions from the parties.
+At the Pre-Hearing Meeting, the Hearing Officer shall review the hearing process, the rules of decorum governing the conduct of advisors, parties, and witnesses, and answer any questions from the parties.
 The advisors are expected to have reviewed this Policy and any other relevant investigative materials prior to the Pre-Hearing meeting.
 An advisor's lack of preparedness shall not constitute cause for any delay of the Pre-Hearing Meeting or the hearing itself.

-If the party does not have an advisor and does not intend to bring an advisor to the Title IX hearing, they shall inform the Hearing Officer on or before the pre-hearing meeting, so that the College may arrange for an advisor for the limited purpose of cross examination at the hearing.
+If a party does not have an advisor and does not intend to bring an advisor to the Title IX hearing, they shall inform the Hearing Officer on or before the pre-hearing meeting.

-XII.
-Title IX Hearing
+Formal Resolution (Title IX) Hearing